AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/create-in-app-message-text.md

    ![](assets/image2016-5-6-10-3a29-3a2.png)

-1. Select a My Token from the drop-down, add a default value, and click **Insert**.
+1. Select a My Token from the drop-down, add a default value, and click **[!UICONTROL Insert]**.

    ![](assets/mytoken.png)

    >[!NOTE]
    >
    >Only My Tokens are available as options.
-If no My Tokens have been set up in the program, the Token drop-down will be empty.
+If no My Tokens have been set up in the program, the [!UICONTROL Token] drop-down will be empty.

    >[!TIP]
    >